NahuelA/lazygram_django/README.md

-# Copygram
+# Lazygram

-Copygram project is a copy of Instagram make with python Django, is a simply, fast and functional web application to interconect with the world.
+Lazygram project is a copy of Instagram make with python Django, is a simply, fast and functional web application to interconect with the world.

 ## Requirements